 - Regularly review our quality systems and survey our clients to ensure that our policies and service are always focused on client needs.

-Chambers office hours are 9.00am to 6.00pm Monday to Thursday, and 9.00am to 5.30pm on Fridays.
-In emergencies, a member of the Practice Management Team can be contacted on the number given on the answerphone.
+Office hours are 9.00am to 6.00pm Monday to Thursday, and 9.00am to 5.30pm on Fridays.
+In emergencies, a member of the Practice Management Team can be contacted via answerphone service.

 Telephone calls are answered by the Practice Management Team.
 Messages can be left with a member of the Practice Management Team who will pass the message on to the relevant person.
 Calls will be returned as soon as possible.

-All mail and DX is opened, date stamped and distributed to barristers by 12 noon on the date received.
+All Royal Mail is opened, date stamped and distributed to barristers on the date received.
 Mail that is addressed to the “Clerk to” will be opened, read and dealt with by the Practice Management Team.
 Mail addressed to the barrister by name only and marked Private, will be put unopened into the barrister’s pigeonhole.

 When a solicitor or other adviser requires advice on which barrister would be most suitable for a particular case the Practice Management Team are available to assist.
+Where instructions for written or oral advocacy are received, the Practice Management Team will liaise with those instructing to allocate Counsel in accordance with Chambers’ Fair Allocation of Work Protocol.
 A Barrister will not be double booked without the agreement of the solicitors concerned.
 However, where a brief is not forwarded to chambers within 7 days of the telephone booking the barrister may be booked for another case unless the booking has been confirmed in writing by the solicitor.

 An initial examination will be undertaken within 7 days, for acceptance of instructions and to check for any conflict of interest.
 Any problems will be notified to the client immediately and appropriate action agreed.

 A barrister instructed to attend court will be present at least 30 minutes prior to the hearing unless other arrangements have been made.